Pressure Canning with a Glass Top Stove: 3 Solutions

 3 alternatives to breaking your stovetop

 I live in a rental home with a smooth top stove.
 Since I can’t replace the stove with one more suited to my needs, I researched some options for canning in my kitchen.
+There are three main ways to get around the dangers of pressure canning on a glass-top stove: using an external electric burner, using a smaller canner, or using an outdoor propane burner.
+Let’s take a closer look at these alternatives.

 1.)
 Use an electric burner